-Siegfried Charoux's 'Maquette for The Neighbours' (1957-59)
+Siegfried Charoux's Maquette for 'The Neighbours' (1957-59)

 - Wednesday, 21 June 2017

-Lecture in the Institute's seminar room, starting at 6pm
+- Lecture in the Institute's seminar room, starting at 6pm

 Melanie Veasey discusses the work of Siegfried Charoux as part of an ongoing lecture series highlighting sculptures from the Leeds Collections.
 Currently on display in Gallery 4 is a focused exhibition dedicated to Ghisha Koenig (1921-93), who worked with Charoux.

 Renowned for his iconic portrayal of ‘The Islanders’ at the Festival of Britain, Austrian émigré Siegfried Charoux (1896-1967) progressed his sculpture practice during the 1950s through a series of pieces that continued his commitment to representing social cohesion and companionship.
 Charoux’s Maquette for ‘The Neighbours’ was commissioned for the innovative post-war Patronage of the Arts Scheme, which sought to enhance the built environment for local residents by locating artworks in regenerated civic facilities.
-This simple yet nuanced sculpture of two seated figures pursued a recognisably humanistic theme yet offered a shrewd understanding of the customs and culture of Charoux’s adopted British homeland.
+This simple sculpture of two seated figures pursued a recognisably humanistic theme, yet offered a shrewd understanding of the customs and culture of Charoux’s adopted British homeland.

 Henry Moore Institute